eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 *Figure 3: State-chart of PID*

-There are two possible transitions from a valid PID: it automatically expires, by passage to the ‘validity end date’ or it is actively revoked by its Provider.
+There are two possible transitions from a valid PID: it automatically expires, by passage to the 'validity end date' or it is actively revoked by its Provider.
 Expiration and revocation are essentially independent transitions.
 Once PID is expired or revoked, it cannot transition back to valid.
 If a change needs to be made to the PID (i.e., because of a User